top of page

 Why do Monettes require special care?

 See info above about repair work.
 Monette instruments are made from unique materials, with extreme precision and proprietary build and adjustment techniques.
 Improper maintenance will cause damage that leads to the instrument not performing as it should.
 Instruments that aren't kept clean and lubricated will develop problems.
-What may appear to be a minor or even unnoticeable bend in the bell or leadpipe, commonly cause by use of a trumpet stand or carrying the instrument in a non-Monette case, will cause inconsistencies in the pitch-center and response of the instrument.
+What may appear to be a minor or even unnoticeable bend in the bell or leadpipe, commonly caused by use of a trumpet stand or carrying the instrument in a non-Monette case, will cause inconsistencies in the pitch-center and response of the instrument.
 Please contact our shop if you have any questions about caring for a Monette instrument.

 Outside Repairs